-NOAA Fisheries supports collaborations internally and with regional, national and international management partners, including Councils, to develop policies that address risk and uncertainty from climate and other ecosystem drivers.
+NOAA Fisheries supports collaborations internally and with regional, national, and international management partners, including Councils, to develop policies that address risk and uncertainty from climate and other ecosystem drivers.
 Across all these partnerships, exploration of approaches to mitigate and adapt to risks, whether said risks are foreseen precisely or barely at all, is needed.
-Those approaches will need to be tailored to the multiple mandates that guide NOAA Fisheries and our partners.
+Considerations should include approaches that allow for the adaptation of management as well as latitude for autonomous, real-time adaptation by fishery participants in response to changing conditions.
+Approaches will need to be tailored to the multiple mandates that guide NOAA Fisheries and our partners.

 Expanded capacity to understand severe environmental shifts is essential; however, aiming to predict every severe event that causes risks to fisheries and fishing communities, trust species, and habitat would be impracticable.
 For many surprise events, it may be difficult to understand the optimal immediate management reactions to those events.
-As NOAA Fisheries continues to implement model simulations to test management strategies, building that knowledge will help NOAA Fisheries and management partners better address uncertainty in science and management into the future.
+As NOAA Fisheries continues to implement model simulations to test management strategies, building that knowledge will help NOAA Fisheries and its management partners better address uncertainty in science and management into the future.
 Management strategy evaluation (MSE) is more fully addressed under Guideline 4; here in Action Item 3.c.3, NOAA Fisheries is specifically calling for evaluating the robustness of management strategies to the higher-risk events discussed throughout Guideline 3.
-Furthermore, given the challenges of predictability, NOAA Fisheries is also proposing the exploration of robust strategies to mitigate and adapt to a range of plausible even if indeterminate risks.
+Furthermore, given the challenges of predictability, NOAA Fisheries is also proposing the exploration of robust strategies to mitigate and adapt to a range of plausible (even if indeterminate) risks.